Celebrating Erin for Administrative Professionals Day, She is always working hard

 A recent SMPS Utah event explored how these delivery methods impact marketing teams, pursuit strategies, and collaboration across engineering, construction, and design disciplines.

-The session featured Melanie Nelsen, CPSM, Regional Marketing Leader at Horrocks, and Alexandra Smith, Senior Marketing Coordinator, who shared insights from their experience supporting complex alternative delivery pursuits nationwide.
+The session featured Melanie Nelsen, CPSM, Regional Marketing Leader, and Alexandra Smith, Senior Marketing Coordinator, at Horrocks.
+They shared insights from their experience supporting complex alternative delivery pursuits nationwide.

 Design-Build: Not as New as It Sounds